 - Does Green Tea Extract Help You Lose Weight?

-- How Much Green Tea Extract You Should Take?
+- How Much Green Tea Extract Should You Take For Weight Loss?

 - What Are The Side Effects Of Green Tea Extract?